-- Marinate chicken strips in a marinade of 4 tbsp. soy sauce, 4 tbsp. teppanyaki sauce, juice of half of the lime, sesame oil, port & pepper.
+- Marinate the chicken in a marinade of 4 tablespoons soy sauce, 4 tablespoons teppanyaki sauce, juice of half of the lime, 1 tablespoon sesame oil & pepper.
 Leave for about 20 minutes at room temperature.

-- Drain chicken.
-Keep marinade for later use.
-Saute' chicken in a saucepan with extra virgin olive oil.
+- Drain the chicken.
+Keep the marinade for later use.
+Sautè the chicken in a saucepan with extra virgin olive oil.
 Brown them.
 When they are brownish, take them away from the pan and keep them in a bowl.

-- Put back the chicken plus the marinade.
-Add the remaining 2 tbsp. soy sauce, 2 tbsp. teppanyaki sauce, juice of the other half of the lime and water.
-Simmer and cover on low fire for 15 minutes or until vegetables become tender.
+- Put back the chicken.
+Add the remaining soy sauce, teppanyaki sauce, sesame oil, juice of the other half of the lime and water.
+Simmer and cover on low fire for 10 minutes or until vegetables become tender.

 - If the sauce dries up, add some water.